mbotsch/GarmentMeasurements/README.md

 Implementation for the shape sampling and measurement part of the paper Korosteleva, Kesdogan, Kemper, Wenninger, Koller, Zhang, Botsch, Sorkine-Hornung "GarmentCodeData: A Dataset of 3D Made-to-Measure Garments With Sewing Patterns".

+You can find the garment fitting code [here](https://github.com/maria-korosteleva/GarmentCode).

 ## Getting Started

 Clone this repository: